Federal Aviation Administration (FAA), DOT.

 This action proposes special conditions for the Bombardier Inc. Models BD-500-1A10 and BD-500-1A11 series airplanes.
-These airplanes will have a novel or unusual design feature associated with an electronic flight control system that contains fly-by-wire control laws, including envelope protections, for the overspeed protection and roll limiting function.
+These airplanes will have a novel or unusual design feature associated with a new control architecture and a full digital flight control system that provides flight envelope protections.
+The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
 These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.

 Send your comments on or before January 27, 2014.

-Send comments identified by docket number FAA-2013-1038 using any of the following methods:
+Send comments identified by docket number FAA-2013-1040 using any of the following methods:

 Federal eRegulations Portal: Go to http://www.regulations.gov/ and follow the online instructions for sending your comments electronically.